splunk/observability-workshop/content/en/conf/opentelemetry-collector/6-service.md

 weight: 6
 ---

 The **Service** section is used to configure what components are enabled in the Collector based on the configuration found in the receivers, processors, exporters, and extensions sections.

+{{% notice style="info" %}}
-If a component is configured, but not defined within the service section then it is not enabled.
+If a component is configured, but not defined within the **Service** section then it is **not** enabled.
+{{% /notice %}}

 The service section consists of three sub-sections:

 - extensions
 - pipelines